Legion of Doom

-The Legion of Doom is a group of supervillains who originated in Challenge of the Super Friends, an animated series from Hanna-Barbera based on DC Comics' Justice League.
+The Legion of Doom is a group of supervillains who originated in Challenge of the Superfriends, an animated series from Hanna-Barbera based on DC Comics' Justice League.
 The Legion of Doom has since been incorporated into the main DC Universe, appearing in comics, as well as further animated and live-action adaptations, and also video games.

 History

-In each episode of Challenge of the Super Friends that they appeared, the Legion of Doom would enact a plot against the Super Friends and a plot to take over the world only to be met with defeat by the end of the story.
+In each episode of Challenge of the Superfriends that they appeared, the Legion of Doom would enact a plot against the Super Friends and a plot to take over the world only to be met with defeat by the end of the story.
 In some episodes, they would escape capture through a last-minute escape plan often contrived by Luthor.
 Other times, the Legion of Doom (or portions of it) would end up apprehended.

-The episode "History of Doom" showed that Lex Luthor assembled 12 supervillains in order to form the most powerful and sinister group the world had ever seen.
+The episode "History of Doom" showed that Lex Luthor assembled 13 supervillains in order to form the most powerful and sinister group the world had ever seen.

 Development

-When the Challenge of the Super Friends season was originally conceived, it was named Battle of the Superheroes and featured the introduction of Captain Marvel to the Super Friends.
+When the Challenge of the Superfriends season was originally conceived, it was named Battle of the Superheroes and featured the introduction of Captain Marvel to the Super Friends.
 The group that challenged the heroes was to be called the "League of Evil", led by Captain Marvel's nemesis Doctor Sivana.
 However, Filmation was producing Shazam! and The New Adventures of Batman which prevented the use of characters such as Mister Atom, King Kull, Beautia Sivana, Joker, Penguin, Mr. Freeze, and Catwoman.
 Early conceptual art drawn by Alex Toth also included Heat Wave, Poison Ivy, and Abra Kadabra.

 The Hall of Doom

-The Legion of Doom's headquarters was the Hall of Doom that was located in Slaughter Swamp (just outside Gotham City).
-The facility, which has a close resemblance to Darth Vader's helmet, could be lowered or raised above the swamp water's surface.
+The Legion of Doom's headquarters was the Hall of Doom which was located in Slaughter Swamp (just outside Gotham City).
+The facility, which resembles Black Manta's helmet, could be lowered or raised above the swamp water's surface.
 It could fly or enter space using rockets.
 The Hall of Doom's mobility could be controlled through remote control helping the Legion to escape on several occasions.
 Its defenses included laser weapons and the ability to time travel.

 In "Doomsday" after Sinestro, Black Manta and Cheetah are abandoned by the rest of the Legion after they take control of a mental device, they use it to create another Hall of Doom, which attacks the original one and enables the Legion to be captured.

 In "History of Doom", the Hall is shown being constructed in a barn just after the Legion formed.
-Black Manta proposed that they have it in the ocean, Captain Cold proposes to have underneath the polar ice caps, and Gorilla Grodd proposes that they have it in the jungle.
-As a compromise, Lex Luthor decides to have it within the waters of Slaughter Swamp as it is then flown to that location.
+Black Manta proposes that they have it in the ocean, Captain Cold proposes to have it underneath the polar ice caps, and Gorilla Grodd proposes that they have it in the jungle.
+As a compromise, Lex Luthor decides to have it within the waters of Slaughter Swamp as it is flown to that location.